Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 dd if=initrd.img-4.15.0-70-generic of=initrd.img-4.15.0-70-generic_OUT bs=512 skip=56
 ```

-In this command I specified the input file which is the **initrd.img-4.15.0-70-generic** and the output file going to be **initrd.img-4.15.0-70-generic_OUT**, the block size are 512 bytes and we want to skip the first 56 blocks.
+In this command I specified the input file which is the **initrd.img-4.15.0-70-generic** and the output file going to be **initrd.img-4.15.0-70-generic_OUT**, the block size are 512 bytes and we want to skip the first 56 blocks which mean the rest of that file will be taken.

 ![LPIC2 Post](/assets/images/lpic2/dd.png)
 **Figure 71** Create new file using dd.